Contents

 - Sign up for a Duo account.

-- Click Protect an Application and locate the entry for Citrix Access Gateway with a protection type of "2FA" in the applications list.
+- Locate the entry for Citrix Access Gateway with a protection type of "2FA" in the applications list.
 Click Protect to get your integration key, secret key, and API hostname.
 You'll need this information to complete your setup.
 See Protecting Applications for more information about protecting applications in Duo and additional application options.

 The security of your Duo application is tied to the security of your secret key (skey).
 Secure it as you would any sensitive credential.
 Don't share it with unauthorized individuals or email it to anyone under any circumstances!